Workers’ Comp For Part-Time Employees

 Anytime you have a job in the state of California, you should be able to receive workers’ compensation benefits if you sustain a workplace injury.
 Workers’ compensation benefits and coverage are governed by strict laws in the state of California, and nearly every single employee in this state is required to have coverage provided by their employer.

 Here, we want to discuss some of the issues that arise when a part-time worker sustains an injury or illness related to their work duties.
 We never want any person to hear from their employer that “workers’ compensation does not cover part-time employees,” because we know that the law says otherwise.
+For more information, reach out to a Riverside personal injury lawyer today.

 Who is Covered by Workers’ Compensation in California?